wanglin2/mind-map-docs/src/en/api/constructor/constructor-methods.md

 `fileName`: (v0.1.6+) the name of the exported file, default is `思维导图` (mind map).

-If it is exported as `png`, the fourth parameter can be passed:
+- If it is exported as `png`、`jpg`, So we can pass the fourth, fifth, and sixth parameters:

 `transparent`: v0.5.7+, `Boolean`, default is `false`, Specify whether the background of the exported image is transparent

+`node`：Export specified node, default is 'null', export all nodes

+`fitBg `：v0.14.0+，`Boolean`，If there is a background image, the exported image size will be adjusted to display the complete background image when passing 'true'.
+Otherwise, the mind map content will be exported in the same size, and the background image may not be fully displayed.
+If 'transparent' passes 'true', then this parameter will be ignored

+- If it is exported as `pdf`, So we can pass the fourth, fifth parameters:

+`transparent`: v0.5.7+, `Boolean`, default is `false`, Specify whether the background of the exported image is transparent

+`fitBg `：v0.14.0+，`Boolean`，If there is a background image, the exported image size will be adjusted to display the complete background image when passing 'true'.
+Otherwise, the mind map content will be exported in the same size, and the background image may not be fully displayed.
+If 'transparent' passes 'true', then this parameter will be ignored

-If it is exported as `svg`, the fourth parameter can be passed:
+- If it is exported as `svg`, the fourth parameter can be passed:

 `plusCssText`: Additional `CSS` style.
 If there is a `dom` node in `svg`, you can pass in some styles specific to the node through this parameter

-If it is exported as `json` or `smm`, the fourth parameter can be passed:
+- If it is exported as `json` or `smm`, the fourth parameter can be passed:

 `withConfig`: `Boolean`, default is `true`, Specify whether the exported data includes configuration data, otherwise only pure node tree data will be exported